 Workshops offered include, but are not limited to: An Introduction to West Virginia's State Purchasing Process, a day-long session teaching the basics of the state purchasing process to individuals with two years or less procurement experience; Best-Value Procurements; Implementing Special Purchases; Legal Responsibilities of Contracting; Purchasing for the Non-Purchasing Manager; Solicitation Process: From Pre-Planning to Award.

 These sessions are free to all agency purchasers who are required to procure under West Virginia Code §5A-3 and are conducted at the West Virginia Capitol Complex in Charleston.
 Space is limited and registration is given on a first-come, first-served basis.

-For additional information or to register for these trainings, you may contact Staff Development Specialist Samantha Knapp at (304) 558-7022 or view a copy of the 2014 In-House Training Program Registration Form and Workshop Summary.
+For additional information or to register for these trainings, you may contact Administrative Services Manager Samantha Knapp at (304) 558-7022 or view a copy of the 2015 In-House Training Program Registration Form and Workshop Summary.

 © 2014 State of West Virginia

 All Rights Reserved